gem5/gem5/tests/gem5/multi_isa/README.md

 # Multi ISA

-These tests check that all our ISAs are both currrently supported within gem5, as well as checking that get_runtime_isa() works as expected.
+These tests check that all our ISAs are both currrently supported within gem5.

 To run these tests by themselves, you can run the following command in the tests directory: